stacks-network/docs/src/pages/storage-hubs/overview.md

 ```

 You can specify the logging level, the backend driver, the credentials
 for that backend driver, and the `readURL` of the hub.
-Typically, this is the URL for the compute resource on the cloud computing provider &mdash; where the hub service is running.
+Typically, this is the URL for the compute resource on the cloud computing provider, where the hub service is running.

 ### Require the correct hub URL